Left Arrow Overview

 Automate your med spa’s treatment forms with Pabau

-Botox treatment forms are key to delivering safe, effective and personalized treatments.
-They also help you assess patient suitability, flag potential risks, and tailor the treatment plan to each patient’s specific needs, contributing to better overall med spa sales.
+These forms also help you assess patient suitability, flag potential risks, and tailor the treatment plan to each patient’s specific needs, which can contribute to an enhanced client experience and even better overall med spa sales.

 ✅ Sends intake forms and pre and post-care instructions automatically